-Currently Obama has suggested cuts to payments for health care providers and raising costs for higher-income beneficiaries in order to weigh down the growing imbalance between Medicare’s benefits and taxes.
+Currently Obama has suggested cuts to payments for health care providers and raising costs for higher-income beneficiaries to weigh down the growing imbalance between Medicare’s benefits and taxes.

 Senator Ron Johnson is skeptic, “I’ll know President Obama is serious about working with us when I start hearing him tell the American people what he told us in private.”